stgl/pymccrgb/paper/paper.md

 # Acknowledgements

-Example data in this package was collected by the National Center for Airborne Laser Mapping and hosted by by the OpenTopography facility with support from the National Science Foundation under NSF award numbers 1557484, 1557319, and 1557330.
+Example data in this package was collected by the National Center for Airborne Laser Mapping and hosted by the OpenTopography facility with support from the National Science Foundation under NSF award numbers 1557484, 1557319, and 1557330.